aimclub/OSA/examples/nas-fedot/README.md

 ## Overview

 <overview>
-nas-fedot is a platform that automates the design and optimization of neural networks for various tasks, such as image classification and seismic inversion.
-It offers a modular framework for users to define and optimize neural network architectures, accelerating innovation in fields like computer vision and scientific computing.
+nas-fedot is a neural architecture search system that enables the design, evaluation, and optimization of neural networks.
+It provides a flexible framework for creating and customizing neural architectures, offering a range of tools and utilities for developers and researchers in the field of artificial intelligence and machine learning.
 </overview>

 ---